tdevopsschool/3-CICD/README.md

 ## Homework 4-1
 *[#homework]() [#cicd4-1]()*
 1. Rewrite **.gitlab-ci.yml** to use `include` directive:
-- Create another one repo for CI yml files
+- Create new one repo for CI yml files
-- Move CI from main repos into new CI repo
+- Move CI from course project repo into new CI repo
-- Use `include` to merge CI into main repos
+- Use **include** for injection moved CI from new project into course project
-2. Screenshot with files of new CI repo should be in chat with homework's hashtags.
+2. Screenshots with files of new CI and course project repositories should be in chat with homework's hashtags.

 ### Links 4-1
 - [Gitlab anchors](https://docs.gitlab.com/ee/ci/yaml/yaml_optimization.html#anchors)